km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit1/writeup.md.md

-Understanding of a literal file path: let's say you have a filename with a space or a filename that starts with an unusual character, you should add a dot-slash (./) to make it literal.
+**Understanding of a literal file path**: let's say you have a filename with a space or a filename that starts with an unusual character, you should add a dot-slash (./) to make it literal.
 The dot points to the current directory, and the / indicates it is pointing to the location followed by it in the current directory.